 Rosacea is a common, chronic condition mostly affecting the facial skin.
-It typically presents as chronic intermittent redness of the skin, giving the cheeks and nose a ruddy, red complexion.
+It typically presents as intermittent redness of the skin giving the cheeks and nose a red complexion.

 What is rosacea?

 Rosacea is often misdiagnosed as acne and treated as such.
-The most common area affected is the face, nose, cheeks, chin and forehead, but it can also affect the neck, back and chest.
+The most common areas affected are the nose, cheeks, chin and forehead, but it can also affect the neck, back and chest.

 Symptoms of Rosacea

 - Face redness may be persistent and unrelenting with progressive worsening, or intermittent